-Supervision methods may include co-therapy, video/audio recording, live observation, and review of process notes.
-Supervision will focus on review of the intern's clinical work and emphasize conceptualization, service provision, professional standards, and ethics.
+Supervision methods may include co-therapy, video/audio recording, live observation, and review of progress notes.
+Supervision will focus on review of the intern's clinical work and emphasize conceptualization, service provision, professional standards, professional development, and ethics.
 All individuals served by interns are the clinical responsibility of the doctoral-level psychologist who is providing supervision on the case.